fsvk74/HWMultitool/README.md

 * Removed junk files
 * Removed symlinks for home folder (you can move folder to something hehe)
 * Added README and setup for Alpine GNU/Linux (package manager: apk)
+* Renamed folder
+* Changed license from BSD 3-Clause to MIT

 ----
 ### License: MIT.